lrlrlrlr/20t1_COMP9321_Assignment2_DEMO/README.md

 - dont copy the code, or you will get 0 mark.
 - this is a tutorial demo code, it's not complete.
-- feel free to post an issue or contact me: ruili.info@gmail.com
+- If you got any prob, feel free to post an issue or contact me: ruili.info@gmail.com